apache/airflow/docs/apache-airflow/authoring-and-scheduling/timezone.rst

 disregarded.

 .. note::
-    When authoring Timezone aware DAG you must make sure that the underlying timezone library (for example: pendulum) is updated with changes to regulations (daylight saving changes etc...).
-When moving time is expected you should verify with the underlying timezone library that switch will happen as expected.
+    When authoring a Timezone aware DAG you must make sure that the underlying timezone library (for example: pendulum) is updated with recent changes to regulations (daylight saving changes etc...).
+When a change in time is expected you should verify with the underlying timezone library that the switch will happen as expected.
     There might be a need to update the library version.
 As a general recommendation if you can author DAGs in UTC that is preferred.